From: Ms. Hildbold & Ms. Cox

-Do some online research to learn more about these books (Amazon.com is a good place to start), and choose one to read.
+Do some online research to learn more about these books (Amazon.com is a good place to start), and choose one or two to read this summer.
+This is a suggestion, not a mandate.
 You can find these titles on Amazon new or used.
 Most titles are available in local libraries as well.

 Freakonomics (Steven Levitt and Stephen J. Dubner)